SCIN/Emergency-Social-Network/docs/TechSelection.md

 Though we have used Bootstrap before, we are not familiar with the AngularJS version of Bootstrap.
 We don't have much experience in frot end development.

 ###Gap
-We haven't used AngularJS in our previous projects.
+* We haven't used AngularJS in our previous projects.
 We know little about Heroku and PostgreSQL.
+* The socket will disconnect when we switch the pages, so we might have to use single page techniques.

 ###Plan
 Learn those technologies we are not familiar with.
 Each of us makes a demo independently, using all the development stacks selected, and deploys it to the heroku.